-D. Type III - Heavy Perimeter Screening.
+D. Type III - Heavy Screening.

-- The purpose of Type III landscaping is to provide extensive visual separation along property lines between highly incompatible development, such as warehousing and residential uses. - 2.
+- 1. The purpose of Type III landscaping is to provide extensive visual separation along property lines between highly incompatible development, such as warehousing and residential uses. - 2.
 Plant materials shall consist of the following: - a.
-Trees consisting of at least 50% evergreen along the applicable property line (75% along property line adjacent to residential uses). - Privacy screening utilizing evergreen shrubs, screening walls or fences (up to 7 feet tall). - c.
-Groundcover. - E. Parking Lot Landscaping: This landscaping is required to mitigate adverse impacts created by parking lots, such as noise, glare, stormwater run-off, and increased heat and to improve their physical appearance. - Trees shall be evenly distributed throughout the parking lot.
-Planting in continuous, landscaped planting strips between rows of parking is encouraged.
+Trees consisting of at least 50% evergreen along the applicable property line (75% along property line adjacent to residential uses). - b.
+Privacy screening utilizing evergreen shrubs, screening walls or fences (up to 7 feet tall) is allowed. - c.
+Groundcover.

+E. Parking Lot Landscaping: This landscaping is required to mitigate adverse impacts created by parking lots which include noise, glare, storm water run-off, and increased heat and to improve their physical appearance.

+- For surface parking lots adjacent to public or private streets, a minimum of 20 square feet of interior parking lot landscaping is required for each parking stall except in C/LI, LI and HI, a minimum of 15 square feet per stall is required and in the MIC/L, and MIC/H, a minimum of 10 square feet per stall is required. - For surface parking lots located behind buildings or otherwise screened from public or private streets or public spaces, the amount of interior parking lot landscaping may be reduced by 5 square feet per stall, except in the HI, and Manufacturing Industrial Center districts. - Trees shall be evenly distributed throughout the parking lot and planted in continuous, landscaped planting strips between rows of parking is encouraged.
 Surface water management design may also be combined with landscaping in parking lots.
-In industrial districts, (C/LI, LI, HI, MIC/L, MIC/H), clustering of interior parking lot landscaping may be permitted to accommodate site usage. - 2.
-Landscape islands: - a.
-Landscape islands must be a minimum of six feet wide, exclusive of overhang, and a minimum of 100 square feet in area.
-All landscaped areas must be protected from damage by vehicles through the use of curbs, tire stops, or other protection techniques; - b.
-Landscape islands shall be placed at the ends of each row of parking to protect parked vehicles from turning movements of other vehicles; - The number and stature of trees shall be based on the area available in the landscape island.
-A minimum of one large stature evergreen or deciduous tree or two medium stature trees are required for every 100 square feet of landscaped island,
+However, in industrial districts, (C/LI, LI, HI, MIC/L, MIC/H) clustering of interior parking lot landscaping may be permitted to accommodate site usage. - 4.
+For parking lots adjacent to public or private streets, if landscape islands are designed into the parking lot layout to divide continuous rows of parking stalls, they must be placed at minimum spacing of every 10 parking spaces.
+For parking areas located behind buildings or otherwise screened from public or private streets or public spaces, if landscape islands are used, they shall be placed at a minimum of one island every 15 parking stalls. - 5.
+Landscape islands must be a minimum of 6 feet wide, exclusive of overhang, and a minimum of 100 square feet in area.
+All landscaped areas must be protected from damage by vehicles (curbs, tire stops, or other techniques).

-Commented [CL17]: The text in C. generally from 18 28 230 B 4

-Commented [CL18]: Use figure 18-46 from TMC 18.28 to illustrate moderate and heavy landscaping?

-Commented [CL19]: The text in D. generally from 18.28.230 B. 5.
+Commented [CL14]: 18.28.240 B.6.b.
+Remainder of text new to require less landscaping in parking lots located in industrial districts

+Commented [CL15]: If we keep the parking landscaping requirements in the table at the beginning of the chapter, these two items will be removed as the standards are covered in the table.
+Also - this text would allow reduction in all districts - the chart stops at C/LI

-Commented [CL20]: 618.28.240 B. 6.b.(3) portion.
+Commented [CL16]: 18.28.240 B. 6.b.(3) portion.